irinakaramyan/real-time-ai-fraud-detection-system/docs/architecture-diagram.md

-Architecture Diagram
-System Components
+Architecture Diagram System Components

 User
 |
-Frontend
+Frontend Interface
 |
-Backend (Flask API)
+Backend API Service
 |
+Fraud Detection Engine
+|
 Machine Learning Risk Scoring Model
 |
 Database
 |
-Fraud Detection Result
+Fraud Detection Result / Alert

 Explanation
-- User interacts with the system
-- Frontend collects transaction information
-- Backend processes the request
-- ML Model evaluates fraud risk
-- Database stores transaction data and results
-- Result is returned to the user or analyst
+-The user interacts with the system through the frontend -The frontend sends transaction data to the backend API -The backend processes the request and calls the fraud detection engine -The machine learning model evaluates the transaction risk -The database stores transaction data and fraud analysis results -The system returns the final fraud detection result